Loading...

 • Network Configuration Changes: Since the master agent relies on the Management Network to send heartbeats, any changes to VLANs, DNS, or firewall ports (specifically port 8182) can prevent hosts from “seeing” each other to elect a leader.

-• Host Maintenance: If the current Master Agent is put into Maintenance Mode or rebooted, it occurs a new election.
+• Host Maintenance: If the current Master Agent is put into Maintenance Mode or rebooted, a new election occurs.
 If there are underlying communication issues, the cluster may fail to pick a new master.

 • Storage & Heartbeat Issues: If the network is flaky, vSphere HA uses Datastore Heartbeating as a secondary communication channel.
 If the cluster doesn’t have at least two shared datastores accessible by all hosts, or if storage connectivity is lost, the “Master” cannot confirm the status of “Slave” hosts.
 And in vSAN clusters, HA traffic often travels over the vSAN network.
-So usually people will check “vSAN Traffic” on VMkernel adapter to ensure HA can initialize.
+So, usually, people will check “vSAN Traffic” on the VMkernel adapter to ensure HA can initialize.

 You can keep on reading.
 We will provide the exact steps needed to restore HA functionality and clear the alert for good.